xkevio/retrofit/README.md

 In order to correctly associate each formatted backreference to the bibliography entry, `retrofit` uses Typst's own internal bibliography handling through [hayagriva](https://github.com/typst/hayagriva) to ensure correct citation ordering (Typst still renders its own bibliography, we just append to its entries!).

 > [!WARNING]
 > Performance may be impacted somewhat due to the creation of an internal bibliography through WebAssembly!
+Use with caution and check for correctness!

 ## Getting Started